-Black Friday is one of the most, if the THE most, famous, and infamous, shopping days of the year.
-For both consumers and businesses, it heralds the beginning of the holiday shopping frenzy with huge sales and amazing deals.
-But Black Friday is no longer alone on its pedestal of gigantic shopping days.
-Cyber Monday (some call it Black Monday, but that isn’t as cool) is still new compared to Black Friday, but it is already taking the retail and eCommerce world by storm.
-Where Black Friday is considered the beginning to the regular shopping holiday shopping season, many consider Cyber Monday to be the beginning of the online holiday shopping season, at least it is according to Investopedia.
+Black Friday is one of the most well-known and controversial shopping days of the year.
+For consumers and businesses alike, it marks the start of the holiday shopping rush with big discounts and fantastic offers.
+However, Black Friday now has competition from other major shopping days.
+Cyber Monday (some refer to it as Black Monday, but that name isn’t as catchy) is newer compared to Black Friday, but it’s already making a significant impact on the retail and eCommerce landscape.
+While Black Friday is seen as the kickoff for the traditional holiday shopping season, many view Cyber Monday as the start of online holiday shopping, at least according to Investopedia.

 There are some very good reasons you need to pay attention to Cyber Monday, especially if you run a solely eCommerce based business.
 According to US Economy, sales on Cyber Monday hit $2.29 billion dollars in 2013.
 Compared to the $1.5 billion for 2012 and $1.3 billion in 2011, it’s obvious that Cyber Monday is growing fast.
 Beyond that, during the whole holiday shopping season, online sales are expected to hit $105 billion, up from the $95.7 billion of 2013.
 Plus, shoppers are expected to spend an average of 44 percent of their time shopping online, again up from the 38.8 percent of 2013.
 If these numbers aren’t enough you get you excited about Cyber Monday and online shopping during this holiday season, nothing will.
 But you can’t go into the holiday shopping season unprepared, so here are a couple tips you should consider when getting your eCommerce business ready for Cyber Monday and the rest of the online holiday shopping frenzy.